hassan-sd/captions-common-words/README.md

 # captions-common-words
-A small python script to read through a folder of captions and determine the most common words
+A small python script to read through a folder of captions and determine the most common words and most common phrases (combination of words)

 Simply edit `start.py` and adjust any blocked words you want to exclude, by default we are excluding `on in a with of her him them one his she while and no for`, you can add more or remove any.